 Your Children's Feet

-You worry about your children's teeth, eyes, and other parts of the body.
-You teach washing, brushing, and grooming, but what do you do about your child's feet–those still-developing feet which have to carry the entire weight of the body through a lifetime?
+We often worry about our children's teeth, eyes, and other parts of their body.
+We teach hygiene, brushing, and grooming, but what do we do about our children's feet?
+Taking care of their feet which have to carry their bodies through a lifetime

 Many adult foot ailments, like other bodily ills, have their origins in childhood and are present at birth.
 Periodic professional attention and regular foot care can minimize these problems in later life.

 Neglecting foot health invites problems in other parts of the body, such as the legs and back.

 The human foot — one of the most complicated parts of the body –has 26 bones and is laced with ligaments, muscles, blood vessels, and nerves.
 Because the feet of young children are soft and pliable, abnormal pressure can easily cause deformities.

 A child's feet grow rapidly during the first year, reaching almost half their adult foot size.
 This is why foot specialists consider the first year to be the most important in the development of the feet.

 Here are some suggestions to help you assure that this development proceeds normally:

 - Look carefully at your baby's feet.
 If you notice something that does not look normal to you, seek professional care immediately.
 Deformities will not be outgrown by themselves.

 - Cover baby's feet loosely.
 Tight covers and shoes restrict movement and can inhibit normal development.